mlrun/mlrun/docs/install/kubernetes.md

 ...
 ```

+## Storage resources

+When installing the MLRun Community Edition, several storage resources are created:

+- **PVs via default configured storage class**: Used to hold the file system of the stacks pods, including the MySQL database of MLRun, Minio for artifacts and Pipelines Storage and more.
+These are deleted when the stack is uninstalled.
+- **Container Images in the configured docker-registry**: When building and deploying MLRun and Nuclio functions via the MLRun Community Edition, the function images are stored in the given configured docker registry.
+These images persist in the docker registry and are not deleted.

 ## Uninstalling the Chart

+The following command will delete the pods, deployments, config maps, services, roles+role bindings and PVCs associated with the chart and release.

 ```bash
 helm --namespace mlrun uninstall mlrun-ce
 ```

+#### Notes on dangling resources
+- The created CRDs are not deleted by default and should be manually cleaned up.
+- As stated above, the images in the docker registry are not deleted either and should be cleaned up manually.
+- If you installed the chart in its own namespace, it's also possible to delete the entire namespace to clean up all resources (apart from the docker registry images).

 #### Note on terminating pods and hanging resources
 This chart generates several persistent volume claims that provide persistency (via PVC) out of the box.